-EWNJ’s mission is to ensure that women have equal opportunity and representation in senior corporate leadership.
+EWNJ’s mission is to ensure that women have equal opportunities and representation in senior corporate leadership.
 Through our mentor program and our Graduate Merit Award Program, we are seeking to establish a pipeline for future women leaders to excel and flourish in corporate spaces.

 EWNJ is the leading senior-level executive women’s organization in New Jersey committed to increasing the presence of women serving on corporate boards and in the top leadership of New Jersey companies.